jorisvandenbossche/course-python-geospatial/notebooks/01-introduction-tabular-data.md

 ## Towards geospatial data

-The datasets used in this notebook are containing spatial information: data about areas (countries, districts) or point locations (cities, bike stations).
+The datasets used in this notebook contain spatial information: data about areas (countries, districts) or point locations (cities, bike stations).
 But the data itself didn't always explicitly include the the spatial component.
 For example, we don't know the exact extent of the countries with the dataset used here.

 With point locations, such as the cities DataFrame, the location is included as two columns: